 John focuses his practice on high-stakes commercial and complex litigation.
-Named a perennial “Rising Star” in Business Litigation by Washington Super Lawyers® Magazine, he has represented public and private companies in cases involving exposure in the hundreds of millions as well as litigated a host of other complex matters on behalf of businesses and individuals.
-John prosecutes and defends cases involving breach of contract, trade secrets, securities litigation, class actions, partnership disputes, as well as matters involving government agencies.
+Named a perennial “Rising Star” in Business Litigation by Washington Super Lawyers® Magazine, John has successfully represented public and private companies in cases involving exposure in the hundreds of millions, as well as litigated a host of other complex cases on behalf of businesses and individuals.
+John prosecutes and defends challenging cases involving breach of contract, fraud, trade secrets, securities, partnership disputes, class actions, breach of privacy and the internet, as well as matters involving government entities.

-Since law school, John has been frequently published on new and evolving areas of the law, earning him the American Bar Association’s Forum on Franchising’s prestigious 2017 Edward Wood Dunham Award.
+John has written frequently on developing areas of the law, earning him the American Bar Association’s Forum on Franchising’s 2017 Edward Wood Dunham Award.

-John chairs the Washington State Bar Association’s Mandatory Continuing Legal Education Board, and serves on the King County Bar Association’s Judiciary and Litigation and Judicial Candidate Evaluation Committees.
-John has also volunteered for the City of Seattle’s New Citizen Campaign as well as the American Bar Association’s Military Pro Bono Project.
+Committed to pro bono service, John chairs the WSBA’s Mandatory Continuing Legal Education Board and is a member of the Western District of Washington’s Local Rules Committee, as well as the KCBA’s Judiciary and Litigation and Judicial Candidate Evaluation Committees.
+John has volunteered for the City of Seattle’s New Citizen Campaign and the American Bar Association’s Military Pro Bono Project.
 Prior to joining Corr Cronin, John was an attorney at an AmLaw 100 law firm in Seattle, where he litigated a broad range of complex cases.

-Successfully defended publicly traded media holding and publishing companies in protracted multi-party breach of contract case against municipal entity alleging over $200 million in damages.
+Successfully defended publicly traded media-holding and publishing companies in protracted, multi-party breach of contract case against public entity alleging over $200 million in damages.

 Part of trial team that successfully prosecuted multi-million dollar MTCA lawsuit on behalf of privately held real-estate development company.

 Obtained dismissal order in trade secret and corporate raiding suit involving the wireless and cell-tower services industry.